-It is our responsibility to issue a report stating whether or not, in our normal course of duties as the auditors of the Company, we have become aware of:
+It is our responsibility to issue a report stating whether or not, in our normal course of duties as the auditorsauditor of the Company, we have become aware of:

-- any failure of the Company to comply with the Company's obligations under the Service Agreements; and - 2. any false declaration made by the Company to ABC Trustee or any other person.
+- 1. any failure of the Company to comply with the Company's obligations under the Service Agreements; and - 2. any false declaration made by the Company to ABC Trustee or any other person.

-We have audited the financial statements of the Company for the year ended [insert date here] in accordance with Statements of Auditing Standards issued by the Hong Kong Institute of Certified Public Accountants, and have issued [an unqualified/a qualified] auditors' report thereon dated [insert date here].
-The objective of the audit of the financial statements of the Company is to enable us to express an opinion on whether such financial statements give a true and fair view of the state of the Company's affairs as at [insert date here] and of its [profit/loss] and cash flows for the year then ended and have been properly prepared in accordance with the Companies Ordinance.
+We have audited the financial statements of the Company for the year ended [year end dateinsert date here] in accordance with Statements of Hong Kong Standards on Auditing Standards-issued by the Hong Kong Institute of Certified Public Accountants, ("the HKICPA"), and have issued [an unqualified/a qualified] auditors'auditor's report thereon dated [insert date here].
+The objective of the audit of the financial statements of the Company is to enable us to express an opinion on whether such financial statements give a true and fair view of the state of the Company's affairs as at [year end dateinsert date here] and of its [profit/loss] and cash flows for the year then ended and have been properly prepared in accordance with the Hong Kong Companies Ordinance.